rist-ro/rl-introduction-notes/sutton_rl.md

 ---

 **Note:** DP methods are **proven to converge** to the optimal policy **if all states are updated an infinity of times in the limit**.
 As long as this condition is satisfied the states can be updated in any order.
-This means one **can update them asynchronously and in parallel** (see section 4.5 at page 85).
+This means one **can update them asynchronously and in parallel** (see section 4.5 on page 85).

 ---